ViniciusVR/vllm-benchmark/README.md

 If using a gated model, make sure your `.hf_token` has access to that model.

 ---

-evaluate how serving-oriented features such as dynamic request scheduling and PagedAttention-based KV-cache management affect throughput as batch size, sequence length, and concurrency increase.
+This benchmark evaluates how serving-oriented features such as dynamic request scheduling and PagedAttention-based KV-cache management affect throughput as batch size, sequence length, and concurrency increase.